 A shutdown might spook markets more this time since it would signal that the government may not be able to raise the debt ceiling come March.
 A failure to allow the Treasury to pay its I.O.U.s would represent an unprecedented fiscal calamity.

 The market has responded to the Trump maelstrom with equanimity.
-December may be the month their Zen attitude changes to fear, or even ennui.
+This winter may be when its Zen changes to fear, or even ennui.

-What should I do to prepare for a shutdown?
+What should you do to prepare for a shutdown?

 Unless you happen to be a political power player in D.C., there isn’t much you can do.